jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Mister X
 Set: H.A.M.M.E.R.
 ** I Can Predict Your Every Move **
-I Can Predict Your Every Move can temporarily reduce the ATK/DEF of a character while in solo combat with Mister X. For example, if a character with a printed ATK/DEF of 4/4 has three +1/+1 counters it is currently 7/7.
-However, while in solo combat with Mister X, its ATK/DEF counts as 4/4.
+I Can Predict Your Every Movecan temporarily reduce theATK/DEF of a character while insolo combat with Mister X.For example, if a characterwith a printed ATK/DEF of 4/4has three +1/+1 counters it is currently 7/7.
+However, while in solo combat with Mister X, itsATK/DEF counts as 4/4.

 ## Morgan Le Fay
 Set: A-Force